shakes76/PatternAnalysis-2023/recognition/ImprovedUNet-ISIC2018-45293915/README.md

 - **Color Mode:** The color mode for the ground truth masks was set to `mask_mode`, which is typically 'grayscale' for binary masks.

-- **Resizing:** Similar to the input images, the ground truth masks were resized to the same dimensions of `image_height` pixels in height and `image_width` pixels in width (e.g., 512x512 pixels).
+- **Resising:** Similar to the input images, the ground truth masks were resised to the same dimensions of `image_height` pixels in height and `image_width` pixels in width (e.g., 512x512 pixels).

-Overall, these pre-processing steps ensured that both input images and ground truth masks were appropriately sized, normalized, and augmented for training and validation of the image segmentation model.
+Overall, these pre-processing steps ensured that both input images and ground truth masks were appropriately sized, normalised, and augmented for training and validation of the image segmentation model.

 **References**:
 - https://arxiv.org/pdf/1802.10508v1.pdf